Spindel/caramel-client-rs/README.md

 ## What is it

-Caramel is a simple Certificate Authority that lets users set up their own root CA, sign clients & servers, and thereby identify machines to machinse using TLS Client Certificate Authentication.
+Caramel is a simple Certificate Authority (CA) that lets users set up their own root CA, sign clients & servers, and thereby identify machines to machinse using TLS (Transport Layer Security) with Client Certificate Authentication.

 This is a _client_ that communicates against a [Caramel Server](https://github.com/ModioAB/caramel/).

 It is responsible for:

-1. Generating private keys
+1. Generating Private Keys
 2. Creating CSR (Certificate Sign Requests)
 3. Posting said CSR to the Caramel Server
-4. Fetching and the signed certificates from the Caramel Server
+4. Fetching signed certificates from the Caramel Server

 ## Why use it